vladsam80/running-autotests-for-different-interface-languages/README.md

 # running-autotests-for-different-interface-languages
 The test consists of two files.
-To run the test run the command: pytest --language=fr test_items.py
+To run the test run the command: pytest --language=fr test_items.py or pytest --language=fr